Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Optimizing setups for QCD axion models

 Again, we have to consider the required mass resolution for the haloscope measurement. \Cref{eq:width} now implies a more stringent requirement because $k$, and $x_{k}$, are now significantly larger,

 As a result, our ``S-type'' setup should not encounter serious problems up to masses of about \SI{2.5}{\meV}.
 At higher masses, however, a better resolution is required.
 As long as a mass resolution of $\Delta\ma/\ma \sim \numrange{e-9}{e-8}$ can be achieved, cf.\ \cite[Fig.~2]{1701.03118}, we may probe masses in the region $\ma \sim \SIrange{25}{75}{\meV}$, which is comparable to the highest masses that can be reached with our setup (see \cref{sec:benchmark_parameters}).
-We note, however, that the mass resolution quoted above was estimated for an axion mass of \SI{1}{\ueV}~\cite{1701.03118}.
-Reaching the same resolution at higher masses may be more challenging, and it is a question that deserves further study.
-For instance, one could consider different detection techniques discussed in Ref.~\cite{breadtalk} or, after a first haloscope discovery, an even more precise mass determination may be obtained with a dedicated follow-up haloscope setup experiment.
+We note, however, that the mass resolution quoted above was estimated for an axion mass of \SI{1}{\ueV}~\cite{1701.03118}, and reaching the same resolution at higher masses may be more challenging.
+To alleviate this issue, one may consider different detection techniques discussed in Ref.~\cite{breadtalk}, or potentially obtain an even more precise mass measurement with a dedicated follow-up haloscope setup after a discovery.